-- a) All operations shall comply with all regulations of the Saskatchewan Ministry of Environment and other appropriate governmental departments or agencies responsible for regulating public safety with regard to their development and operation. - b) Bulk petroleum storage tanks are to be located in accordance with the National Fire Code of Canada, 1990, as amended from time to time.
+- a) All operations shall comply with all regulations of the Saskatchewan Ministry of Environment and other appropriate governmental departments or agencies responsible for regulating public safety with regard to their development and operation. - b) Bulk petroleum storage tanks are to be located in accordance with the National Fire Code of Canada, 1990, as amended from time to time. - c) Agrichemical sales and storage facilities are to be constructed and operated in compliance with The Agrichemical Warehouse Standards Association's Warehousing Audit Protocols and User Guide, as amended from time to time.

-- .1 In addition to Section 4.33 General Sign Regulations for Signs and Billboards contained in this bylaw, the following additional development standards shall apply to the placement or erection of signage within the HPC District; - .2 One (1) sign is permitted per site and shall not exceed a gross surface area of 11.0 m (118.4 ft) and a height of 17.0 metres; - One (1) attached sign shall be permitted not exceeding 5.6 m (60.27 ft) in gross surface area; - .4 Illumination limited to 75 watts; - .5 Were a building maintains direct exposure to more than one public right of way a second attached sign shall be at Council's discretion.
+- .1 In addition to Section 4.33 General Sign Regulations for Signs and Billboards contained in this bylaw, the following additional development standards shall apply to the placement or erection of signage within the HPC District; - .2 Where a building maintains direct exposure to more than one public right of way additional signs shall be at the Municipality's discretion.